 In the recent two seasons, 2015 and 2016, under Mary’s leadership, we have deepened the following aspects of the Nautilus Book Awards program:

-- Identified additional Categories to reflect conversations in the larger culture and in our communities; e.g, Social Sciences & Education; and USA Spiritual Growth & Development.
+- Identified additional Categories to reflect conversations in the larger culture and in our communities; e.g, Social Sciences & Education; and USA and Global Cultures Spiritual Growth & Development.

 - The large categories, Fiction and Memoir, have each been divided into two categories by publisher-type: one segment is Self-Published & Small Press books; and the other segment is books by Large Publisher.
 This step has been welcomed by authors and publishers alike, because it reflects Nautilus’ support of Authors in their diverse relationships with publishers.
 In addition, Nautilus now recognizes the newer publishing form, Self-published Hybrid.